Introduction to Local SEO for Lawn Care

 This ensures your business shows up in the local map pack—the three listings that appear above organic results.

-Keyword Research for Lawn Care SEO
+Keyword Research Local SEO for Lawn Care

 Think of keywords as the seeds of your SEO strategy.
 You need to know what potential customers are typing into Google.
 Some examples include: